Urunani BBC

 Urunani BBC is a Burundian basketball club based in Bujumbura.
-The team is the current champion of the Viva Basketball League (VBL).
+Nicknamed "Sisi Wenyewe", the team plays in the Viva Basketball League (VBL).

-Since 1979, Urunani has won more than 15 titles of national champions of Burundi (some years the national championship was not held for several reasons).
+Since 1979, Urunani has won more than 17 national championships of Burundi (some years the national championship was not held for several reasons).

+History

 The name Urunani means "being together, a strong and indestructible network".
 The club played in the Basketball Championship Amateurs de Bujumbura (ACBAB) for the first time in 1979.

-Urunani BBC has already won 3 international competitions organized by the FIBA Zone 5.
+Urunani BBC has already won three international competitions organized by the FIBA Zone 5.

 The club also played in the FIBA Africa Clubs Champions Cup in 2011, 2013 and 2014.

 At mid-2021, Urunani reached an agreement with the ugandan club, City Oilers to bring back home Landry Ndikumana, and the rwandan club Tigers for Malick Ngenzahayo.

 It’s at the end of 2021 that Urunani have completed the signing of Guibert Nijimbere from Patriots.

 Ahead of the VBL 2022, the team acquired 5 international players from Uganda (Peter Obleng), South-Sudan (Peter Cheng Maleck), DRC (Michael Bwanga), Kenya (Paul Ereng Ekiru) and Nigeria (Njoku Joseph Chibuzo).
 With its strengthened roster, Urunani(17 wins/1 loss) managed to become the Burundian Champions and claimed a spot in the 2023 BAL Qualifiers.